New Mom Feels Hurt Her Husband Wants To Sleep Early Instead Of Helping Out With The Baby, Seeks Advice Online For Trying To Push It

 OP writes

 The feelings of hurt experienced by the new mom when her husband prioritizes sleep over baby care highlight common dynamics in early parenthood.
-Dr. Lisa Thompson, a maternal health psychologist at Emory University, explains that new parents often face high levels of stress and sleep deprivation, which can exacerbate feelings of neglect.
-Her research shows that when one partner feels unsupported, it can lead to emotional distress and conflict.
+New parents often face high levels of stress and sleep deprivation, which can exacerbate feelings of neglect.
+Research shows that when one partner feels unsupported, it can lead to emotional distress and conflict.

 This situation illustrates the need for open communication about needs and expectations, especially during the demanding early stages of parenthood.